tsmx/object-hmac/README.md

 The verification would fail and return `false`, if...
 - The object to be verified doesn't provide a HMAC to check against
 - The object was manipulated: attributes were changed, added or deleted (deep-inspection including all nested objects/arrays)
-- Tha HMAC was manipulated
+- The HMAC was manipulated

 ### Only calculate HMAC for an object